normanfeltz/php-Minecraft-Skin-Render/README.md

 ### Parameters
 Supermamie's old parameters will still work.

-Parameters are now optional, so you can now only add those you need.
+Parameters are now optional (exept for `user`), so you can now only add those you need.

-- `user` = Minecraft's username for the skin to be rendered. `char by default`
+- `user` = Minecraft's username for the skin to be rendered.
+Required
 - `vr` = Vertical Rotation `-25 by default`
 - `hr` = Horizontal Rotation `35 by default`
 - `hrh` = Horizontal Rotation Head `0 by default`